createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-11-16
+🗓️ 2025-11-17
-💬 "When your desires are strong enough you will appear to possess superhuman powers to achieve." — Napoleon Hill
+💬 "Your talent is God's gift to you.
+What you do with it is your gift back to God." — Leo Buscaglia
 <!--END_SECTION:quote-->